gristlabs/grist-help/help/formulas.md

 , clean data when a new value is entered, or provide sensible default value for a column.

-To create a Trigger Formula column you first need to open the creator panel and then click on a `Set trigger formula` action.
-If you want to convert an existing formula use the `Convert to trigger formula` action available in the `COLUMN BEHAVIOR` section.
+To create a Trigger Formula column, you first need to open the creator panel and click on a `Set trigger formula` action.
+If you want to convert an existing formula, use the `Convert to trigger formula` action available in the `COLUMN BEHAVIOR` section.

 ![formulas-column-behavior](images/formulas/formulas-column-behavior.png)